swiftlang/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

 ## `workspace/textDocumentContent`

-Request from the client to the server asking for contents of a URI having a custom scheme.
+Request from the client to the server for querying the contents of a document, potentially using a custom URI scheme (such as `sourcekit-lsp:`).
+This closely models the proposed LSP 3.18 request of the same name, thus can be removed once LSP 3.18 has been stabilized.
-For example: "sourcekit-lsp:"

-Enable the experimental client capability `"workspace/textDocumentContent"` so that the server responds with reference document URLs for certain requests or commands whenever possible.
+Currently requires enabling the experimental client capability `"workspace/textDocumentContent"` to have the server respond with custom `sourcekit-lsp:` URIs (e.g. in macro expansion requests).

 - params: `TextDocumentContentParams`